The hidden risks of temporal resampling in clinical reinforcement learning: Results

 \subsection{Temporal binning leads to counterfactual training data}

-An example of a simulated patient trajectory in UVA/Padova, before and after temporal binning, is shown in Figure \ref{fig:simglucose-example}.
+An example of a simulated patient trajectory in UVA/Padova, before and after temporal binning, is shown in Figure~\ref{fig:simglucose_example}.
 The top panel displays real-time changes in blood glucose and insulin sampled at the environment's 10-minute base frequency, with variable-length plateaus in the insulin infusion rate reflecting the irregular decision intervals.
 The bottom panel shows the effect of a typical 2-hour binning regimen.
-For blood glucose, broader trends are preserved, with binning acting as a low-pass filter with only modest information loss.
-Conversely, insulin actions deviate significantly: brief, high-frequency spikes are dampened and replaced by gradual changes.
-As a result, a model trained on binned data will misattribute the observed glucose dynamics to these artificially gradual changes in insulin delivery.

-Temporal binning can also reverse the causal ordering of events in training data.
-This is demonstrated in the bottom panel of Figure \ref{fig:simglucose-example} (red circle).
+We found that temporal binning can reverse the causal ordering of events, leading to inherently flawed training data.
+This is demonstrated in the bottom panel of Figure~\ref{fig:simglucose_example} (red circle).
 In the unprocessed trajectory, the final observed carbohydrate load is followed by a sharp increase in insulin delivery, which counteracts the subsequent rise in blood glucose.
-However, after temporal binning, the averaging windows align such that the insulin increase appears to occur before the carbohydrate intake, reversing the order of these events.
-This artifact arises because observations are averaged over the window immediately preceding the action (see Methods).
-While averaging over the same window could resolve this specific inconsistency, it would introduce look-ahead bias; the observation would already be confounded by the future effects of the action the model is trying to learn \cite{tang2025off}.
-This specific type of confounding is explored further by Tang et al. in their recent work on this problem.
+However, after temporal binning, the averaging windows align such that the insulin increase appears to occur before the carbohydrate intake and decreases immediately afterwards, altering the order of these events.

+This artefact arises because observations are averaged over the window immediately \textit{preceding} the action (see Methods).
+While averaging over the same window might appear to resolve this inconsistency, it would introduce look-ahead bias; the averaged observation would already be confounded by the future effects of the action the model is trying to learn.
+This specific type of confounding is explored further by Tang et al.\ in their recent work on this problem~\cite{tang2025off}.
+More generally, we also found that broad trends for blood glucose are preserved, with binning acting as a low-pass filter with only modest information loss.
+However, insulin actions are found to deviate significantly after binning: brief, high-frequency spikes are dampened and replaced by gradual changes.
+As a result, a model trained on binned data is likely to misattribute the observed glucose dynamics to these artificially gradual changes in insulin delivery (rather than the underlying true spikes).